- Homosexuality

 Legal recognition of non-binary gender in Gansu is not legally recognized.

-LGBT employment discrimination in Gansu is no protections.
+LGBT employment discrimination in Gansu is gender identity only.

 LGBT housing discrimination in Gansu is no protections.